Do you love cooking? Have you ever considered learning how to start a food blog?

 Step 6: Enter Your Coupon Code

-You’ll also notice that there are a few other free perks: 24/7/365 Phone, LiveChat, and Email Support AND a 45 Day Money Back Guarantee if you decide blogging isn’t for you.
-Pretty sweet deal if you ask me.
+You’ll also notice that there are a few other free perks: 24/7/365 Phone, LiveChat, Email Support and, again, the 45-day money back guarantee if you decide blogging isn’t for you.

 Step 8: Install WordPress